Works in this franchise with their own pages:

 - Rambo getting tortured in the Vietnam flashbacks.

 - The standoff between Rambo and Art Galt.
 It becomes a very intense standoff in the scene in it's own.
 Art takes flight in his helicopter and starts firing round after round from his bolt-action rifle to try and nail John from the cliffside that he's trapped on.
 Just before Art makes a successful shot, Rambo throws himself from the cliffside and lands in a tree.
 Hitting every branch on the way down.
-Now, for anyone in the know at this moment, when Stallone threw himself (with no stuntman mind you) into the actual tree in this scene.
-He actually and literally injured himself.
+Now, for anyone in the know at this moment, when Stallone threw himself (with no stuntman mind you) into the actual tree in this scene, he actually and literally injured himself.
 And those cries he admits and looks of anguish?
 Yeah, those are real!
 You can never watch that scene again with that knowledge in mind.
+Also, this moment definitely shows how Galt is more vile than Teasle other than his mistreatment of Rambo back in the station.

 - When Rambo starts the mission, he attempts a low-altitude static-line jump from the plane - and the line doesn't release, leaving him hanging out the side of the plane helplessly until he can cut away his gear and saw himself free.